 - Lag Cancel: Now, all of his aerials can be L-canceled.

 - Lethal Chef: Chef (neutral special) cancels upon landing, meaning it can be used similarly to Falco's lasers.

 - Meteor Move: The first few frames of down-air have a meteor smash.

 Voiced by: Dex Manley (English) and Hisao Egawa.

 - Attack Reflector: Known by the competitive community as the shine (down-B), it's used more for attacking than reflecting.

-- However, for the sake of variety, he still has his Brawl jab combo.
+- Everything's Better with Spinning: For the sake of variety, he still has his Brawl jab combo.